Brewcity Cattery

 cheribum

 Recently, TICA has added to the ragdoll breed standard to include mink, solid, and sepia.
-Ragdolls with these colors are now called cherubim.
+Ragdolls with these colors are now called Cherubim.
 They hold all the great characteristics and temperament of a ragdoll, but they carry the Burmese and pointed gene, leading to beautiful coat colors and striking aqua eyes.
 Cheribums are Ragdolls in every way, but they are just a different color.
 They come in many different colors and have different eye color other than blue, primarily aqua.
 They can come in seal, blue, chocolate, cinnamon, tortie and solid.
 Pictured is one of our past seal mink kittens around the age of 16 weeks.

 HIMALAYANS